Perspective is the way in which objects appear to the eye, based on their dimensions and the position of the eye relative to those objects.

 Linear perspective is based on the idea that all lines, eg walls, ceilings and floors etc will converge on a common point on the horizon (that is, the level of the viewer's eye).

-The point of convergence is known as the vanishing point.
+The point of convergence is known as the vanishing point, which appears to be the furthest point in the distance.
 Parallel lines, for example railway tracks, appear to meet at the vanishing point.
 Atmospheric perspective refers to the colour and value contrasts which show depth in landscapes.

 Foreground objects are generally clearer with sharper contrast, whilst objects which are further away have less distinct contrast and may fade into the background or become indistinct dark areas.